Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind: Original Sinc-collocation methods

 where $\mathbd{u}_n=[u_{-N-1},\,u_{-N},\,\ldots,\,u_N,\,u_{N+1}]^{\trans}$.
 By solving this for the coefficients $\mathbd{u}_n$, the approximate solution $\uSEn$ is determined by~\eqref{Def:uSEn}.
 This is the original SE-Sinc-collocation method.
 Its convergence was analyzed as follows.

 \begin{theorem}[Okayama et al.~{\cite[Theorem~6.4]{OMS}}] Suppose that the assumptions in Theorem~\ref{Thm:Sol-Exist-Unique} are fulfilled with $\domD=\SEt(\domD_d)$ for $d\in(0,\pi)$.
-Then, there exists a positive integer $N_0$ such that for all $N\geq N_0$, the equation~\eqref{Def:SE-Sinc-linear-eq-matvec} is uniquely solvable.
-Furthermore, there exists a constant $C$ independent of $N$ such that for all $N\geq N_0$
+Then, there exists a positive integer $N_0$ such that the equation~\eqref{Def:SE-Sinc-linear-eq-matvec} is uniquely solvable for all $N\geq N_0$.
+Furthermore, there exists a constant $C$ independent of $N$ such that for all $N\geq N_0$,

 \end{theorem}